szporwolik/perun/README.md

 ## Prerequisites
 Core:
- * For JSON Export:
-   * DCS World stable or DCS World beta
- * For MySQL Export:
    * MySQL database with read/write access running at min.
 5.7 server (tested with v5.7.21; native JSON support is required)
    * .NET Framework 4.8.0